 If the server domain name has changed:

-Obtain a product key for the new domain and update it in
+Obtain a product key for the new domain (you can get a temporary product key if required) and update it in

 Update the webSiteAddress and emailDomain in